The Eslha7an Youth program is open to

 graduation program or the Adult Dogwood Certificate.
 Additional course credits can be earned

-through Distributed Learning, with the Youth Teacher providing help as needed.
+through North Vancouver Online Learning, with the support of the Youth Teacher as needed.

 |A presentation for the youth class at Eslha7an |